IsaacHair/Corth/readme.txt

     - In evalexpr(), the expression is evaluated.
 First, the function scans for any assignment or comparison operators, then places parenthesis around the expressions on each side.
-Parenthesis are also placed around comparison operators around assignment Then, the deepest parenthesis level is identified, and expressions at this level are buffered using malloc one by one, then passed to microexpr(char* buffe) to be evaluated from left to right.
+Parenthesis are also placed around comparison operators around assignment.
+Note that commas can be placed between statements.
+Then, the deepest parenthesis level is identified, and expressions at this level are buffered using malloc one by one, then passed to microexpr(char* buffe) to be evaluated from left to right.
 This function returns the value of the expression, and then evalexpr() inserts